 Get ready for bewitching stories and scary adventures in Norfolk this October as Holkham Hall is transformed into a haunted wonderland.
 Bring out your inner Harry or Hermione by creating spells and mixing potions with Holkham’s very own wizard, make weird and wonderful crafts, scary yourself silly with ghoulish story stories and hunt for ghosts with a tour of the labyrinth of creepy cellars below.

-Discover the strange side of science at the Life Centre with Spooky Science Week.
-The little ones can get stuck into plenty of spine-tingling activities, such as icky slime workshops, jump on the 4D Motion Dracula for a hair-raising ride and learn weird and magical facts about the moon in the new planetarium show, Moonstruck.
+Discover the strange side of science at the Life Centre with their Spooky Science event.
+The little ones can get stuck into plenty of spine-tingling activities, such as icky slime workshops, jump on the 4D Motion Frankenstein: Escape the Monster for a hair-raising ride and learn weird and magical facts about the moon in their planetarium show.
 Howling is only permitted once the show has finished.

 All aboard for a Phantom-mime!
 Take the Exbury Ghost Train through pitch-black tunnels and be spooked senseless by skeletons, scarecrows and other ghastly ghouls on route.
 Wacky hosts Napoleon Bone-aparte and his sidekick Batty the Vampire will be on board to thrill the whole family with strange stories and terrible jokes.
 Calm your nerves afterwards by taking a peek at some of Exbury’s most mysterious trees such as the Chinese Coffin Tree, The Devil’s Walking Stick and Ghost Tree.